Pavin Smith Player Props: Diamondbacks vs. Rockies

-On Saturday, Pavin Smith (.375 batting average in his past 10 games, with a double, two home runs, seven walks and seven RBI) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Noah Davis.
-First pitch is at 8:10 PM ET.
+After batting .292 with two home runs, eight walks and six RBI in his past 10 games, Pavin Smith and the Arizona Diamondbacks take on the Colorado Rockies (who will start Austin Gomber) at 3:10 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-1) against the Rockies.
+He had a hitless showing in his most recent game (0-for-4) against the Rockies.

 Pavin Smith Game Info & Props vs. the Rockies